 6. Segment Top Donors

-Another opportunity for improved donor segmentation through centralization is by analyzing engagement levels and identifying opportunities for larger donations.
+Centralized data can also help you identify opportunities for larger donations.
 Accurate fundraising data can help you recognize those supporters who should be nurtured toward greater levels of giving.
 It can also help answer important questions such as, who are my top donors?
 Who were my top donors last year?
 Who are my top fundraisers?
 Which event did they attend?

 Insights from this data can help you identify a larger fundraiser with the potential to raise thousands of dollars for a similar campaign, someone who is primed for your recurring giving program, or a sponsor at an upcoming event.
 These opportunities can fall through the cracks when multiple systems are in place.
 When accurate data can be pulled in a timely manner, you are able to target the people you want to engage, encourage, and guide towards long-term giving.